 See How Much Space the Messages App is Using

 You can check how much space the Messages app is using on your device from the Storage screen.
-Open the Settings app on your iPhone or iPad and head to General > Storage & iCloud Usage > Manage Storage.
-Scroll down in the list and look for the Messages app.
-You’ll see how much on-device storage is used by your saved messages.
+Open the Settings app on your iPhone or iPad and navigate to General > iPhone Storage (or iPad Storage) and wait for everything to load (it may take around 20 seconds or so).

-Automatically Delete Old Messages, Audio, and Video Files
+Automatically Delete Old Messages

 Choose an expiration period.
-By default, your iPhone or iPad will keep messages “Forever,” but you can choose to keep them for “30 Days” or “1 Year” if you prefer.
+By default, your iPhone or iPad will keep messages “Forever”, but you can choose to keep them for “30 Days” or “1 Year” if you prefer.

-Bulk Delete Attachments
+Bulk Delete Photos, Videos, and Attachments

 Delete Entire Conversation Threads